1998 Oregon Ballot Measure 58: Legal challenges

-Time Line
+Timeline

 1998

 May 22, Supporters of the initiative petition to allow adoptees unseal their birth records turned in 86,422 signatures turned into the Oregon Secretary of State.

 July 9, Ballot Measure 58 qualifies with 73,261 signatures.

 August 26, Willamette Week publishes a story advocating passage of Measure 58 as a fight for civil rights.

-September 2, Then Governor of Oregon John Kitzhaber states he opposes the measure.
+September 2, then Governor of Oregon John Kitzhaber states he opposes the measure.

 September 16, Willamette Week publishes story, "Bastard: Adoption in America" which chronicles one person's struggle to find answers about their adoption.

 September 23, The Oregonian publishes a column stating that oppose the measure due to privacy concerns.

 October 12, Oregon's Secretary of State publishes the Voter's Pamphlet listing arguments both for and against Measure 58.

 October 14, Willamette Week publishes an editorial in support of Measure 58.

 November 1, An ad appears in The Oregonian that lists the names of 500 birth mothers who support the measure.

 November 3, Ballot Measure 58 is passed by the voters 57% to 43%.

 December 1, Marion County Circuit Judge Albin W. Norblad grants an injunction halting implementation of Measure 58 as a result of a lawsuit filed by Franklin Hunsaker, on behalf of four anonymous birth mothers.

 December 9, Three private parties, including Helen Hill, Chief Petitioner for Measure 58, Curtis Endicott, a St. Helens adoptee, and Susan Updike of Scappoose, a birth mother—and one organization, the Oregon Adoptive Rights Association, seek intervenor status in the Measure 58 lawsuit.
 Intervenor status would allow them to cross-examine witnesses, examine evidence, and participate in some court activities.
 These parties are represented in court by Portland attorney Thomas E. McDermott.

 December 18, Three more anonymous birth mothers are added as plaintiffs in an amended complaint.